-If it's a conflict you want to avoid, the easiest way to handle this is to assign someone else on the team to the position.
-But if you still want to try to schedule people with conflicts or blockout dates, see the following sections to better understand how to schedule around these.
+If you still want to try to schedule people with conflicts or blockout dates, see the following sections to better understand how to schedule around these:

 Types of Scheduling Conflicts

 A big benefit of using Planning Center for scheduling is that it helps you avoid different types of scheduling conflicts.
-You might see one or more of the conflicts shown in the following image when trying to schedule a person.
+When you click on a person's name, you might see one or more of the conflicts shown in the following image when trying to schedule a person.

 See the sections below for an explanation of how to identify each conflict and what it means.